elkana-langat/alx-higher_level_programming/0x03-python-data_structures/README.md

 ## 1. Secure access to an element in a list
 Write a function that retrieves an element from a list in C

+## 2. Replace element
+Write a function that replaces an element of a list at a specific position(like in c)